Illinois Veteran Grant (IVG) Program

 Interactive Application

 The Illinois Veteran Grant (IVG) interactive application is available via the ISAC Student Portal.
-In order to ensure that an application is processed in a timely manner, applicants should carefully read the instructions that display when the application is first launched, submit all required documentation (part of the interactive application process), and contact an ISAC Call Center Representative if they are uncertain about what documentation is needed.
-Students should allow at least 4 weeks for processing of a complete application.
+In order to ensure that an application is processed in a timely manner, applicants should carefully read the instructions that display when the application is first launched, submit all required documentation (part of the interactive application process), and contact an ISAC Student Engagement Representative if they are uncertain about what documentation is needed.
+Students should allow at least 12 weeks for processing of a complete application.
 Applications for IVG can be submitted anytime during the academic year for which assistance is being requested, and need to be submitted only once to establish eligibility.

 To assist you with questions you receive from students regarding the IVG Program, refer to the IVG Grant page in the Students & Parents area of this website.
 Refer to the Application Procedures for the IVG Grant page within this section for an overview of the application process, access to the application, and samples of the acknowledgement e-mail and notifications.The ISAC Student Portal has several tools to help IVG applicants and recipients keep track of the status of their grants.